 * High school students who play these instruments may audition for the Jazz Band.

-+ Due to equipment and space considerations, we can only accept a limited number of pianists and guitarists.
++ Due to equipment and space considerations, we can accept only a limited number of pianists and guitarists.